smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

 # Calling a Phone Number
 The @![iOS]`SDLDialNumber`!@@![android,javaSE,javaEE]`DialNumber`!@ RPC allows you make a phone call via the user's phone.
-In order to dial a phone number you must be sure that the device is connected via Bluetooth (even if using a USB cord) for this request to work.
+In order to dial a phone number you must be sure that the device is connected via Bluetooth (even if your device is also connected using a USB cord) for this request to work.
 If the phone is not connected via Bluetooth, you will receive a result of `REJECTED` from the module.

 ## Checking Your App's Permissions
 @![iOS]`SDLDialNumber`!@@![android,javaSE,javaEE]`DialNumber`!@ is an RPC that is usually restricted by OEMs.
 As a result, a module may reject your request if your app does not have the correct permissions.
 Your SDL app may also be restricted to only being allowed to making a phone call when your app is open (i.e. the `hmiLevel` is non-`NONE`) or when it is the currently active app (i.e. the `hmiLevel` is `FULL`).